Article 9. Specific Use Provisions1

 c.
 Setbacks.

 i.
-Front yard setback: Per the zoning district standard for the primary dwelling.
+Front yard setback: per the zoning district standard for the primary dwelling.

 ii.
-Side yard: Four feet.
+Side yard: four feet.

 iii.
-Rear yard: Four feet.
+Rear yard: four feet.

-d.
-Height.
-The maximum height of an accessory dwelling unit shall be 16 feet for new structures built specifically as an accessory dwelling unit.
+i.
+Sixteen feet for new structures built specifically as an accessory dwelling unit on a lot with an existing or proposed single-family or multifamily dwelling unit.
 Existing structures taller than 16 feet can be converted to an accessory dwelling unit consistent with the requirements of this chapter.

 e.
 Design.
 Detached accessory dwelling units shall be compatible with the architectural style, materials, and colors of the primary dwelling unit.